juandp77/paper-compiler/README.md

 ## Usage:

-There are two scripts the first one, initiate-manuscript.sh creates all the files nedeed in order to make the paper, the second one, compile-manuscript.sh uses pandoc to make a .pdf and .docx files from manuscript.md
+There are two scripts, the first one, initiate-manuscript.sh creates all the files nedeed in order to make the paper, the second one, compile-manuscript.sh uses pandoc to make a .pdf and .docx files from manuscript.md